KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v13.5.0
+* Change from using Unity's Random to using System Random since Unity's version is not producing properly unique results.

 v13.4.0
 * Reworked gimbal management system that restores original gimbal parameters correctly and supports managing multiple gimbals (#271).